tdownie0/music-theor-ease/topics/Fundamentals/ch2.md

 This is an example of an associative array, or in Typescript/Javascript(TS/JS), an object.
 It has other names such as maps, dictionaries, or key-value stores.
-You see here that TypeScript uses the word Record to indicate the object type, and specifies that it contains a string in its first position, and either a number or a string in the other.
-In the expression "number|string" the "|" stands for the logical OR condition.
+You see here that TypeScript uses the word Record to indicate the object type, and specifies that it contains a `string` in its first position, and either a `number` or a `string` in the other.
+In the expression `number|string` the `|` stands for the logical OR condition.
 This works probably as you would expect, representing it can be one type or the other.
 In TypeScript they refer to this as a union, but you do not have to remember that.

-Now that the type is out of the way, let's look at what we can do with our variable person1.
+Now that the type is out of the way, let's look at what we can do with our variable `person1`.

 ```ts
 const person1: Record<string, number | string> = {